pintergreg/software-engineering/lectures/11_wireframing.md

 # wireframe

 :::::::::::: {.columns}
-::::::::: {.column width="70" .mt-5}
+::::::::: {.column width="70" .mt-2}
-- a wireframe is an outline / blueprint of a webpage or application
+- a wireframe is an outline / blueprint / concept art of a webpage or application
 - can be hand drawn on paper or built out digitally
+- provides visual understanding of page structure, layout, user flow, functionality and intended behaviours
+- presented to stakeholders before the interface is coded

 ::: {.text-smaller}
 source: [@bruton2022what]